You are here

 They are very different services yet share common factors.

-None of these take large resources – but shifts in thinking and behaviour.
+None of these examples take large resources – but shifts in thinking and behaviour.

 - Committed leadership: Leaders are enthusiastic and committed to equality and human rights.
 This should be the business of all leaders.